It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Provided Items

-The Garden Show will provide on a “first-come, first served,” basis: Assigned space, block borders, fill dirt, rough grading, and mulch.
+The Garden Show will provide on a “first-come, first-served” basis: Assigned space, block borders, fill dirt, rough grading, and mulch.
 Each landscape exhibit area will have electricity, security lighting, access to water, and a Fair-provided sign board for displaying your sign.
 The Fair will also provide a basic sign for each exhibit with the name of the exhibitor.

 Accessory Suppliers

-If an exhibitor needs to borrow materials or accessories, they should contact the Garden Show off for a current list of potential suppliers.
+If an exhibitor needs to borrow materials or accessories, they should contact the Garden Show Office for a current list of potential suppliers.
 The exhibitor will need to arrange the details for pick-up and return with the chosen supplier and is responsible for any items included in their exhibit.
 In addition to the list, many other companies are responsive to requests for loans of the products to exhibitors.
 Exhibitors may contact other suppliers as they wish.
-To acknowledge participation of accessory suppliers, their names may be included in the information that appears on the exhibitor’s additional sign.
+To acknowledge the participation of accessory suppliers, their names may be included in the information that appears on the exhibitor’s additional sign.

 Signs

-• Exhibit theme statement—Explain what the display represents and how
+• Exhibit theme statement- Explain what the display represents and how

-• A plant identification guide—List all plant varieties and label plants with numbers
+• A plant identification guide- List all plant varieties and label plants with numbers

-• A thank you list of suppliers—Thank all suppliers that contributed to the display
+• A thank you list of suppliers- Thank all suppliers that contributed to the display

 Literature